tasnim-shamsuddin/NLP/README.md

-# SMS Spam Classification using NLP

-## 📌 Project Description
-This project implements an **SMS Spam Classification system** using **Natural Language Processing (NLP)** techniques.
-The goal is to classify SMS messages as **Spam** or **Ham (Not Spam)** by converting raw text into meaningful numerical features and applying machine learning algorithms.

----

-## 🧹 Data Cleaning & Text Preprocessing
-Text preprocessing was performed using the **NLTK** library to improve model performance and reduce noise in the data.
-The following steps were applied:

-- Conversion of text to lowercase
-- Removal of punctuation and special characters
-- Tokenization of text
-- **Stopword removal** to eliminate commonly used but non-informative words
-- **Stemming using Porter Stemmer** to reduce words to their root form

-These steps help in standardizing the text and reducing dimensionality.

----

-## 🔢 Feature Engineering

-### 📘 Bag of Words (BoW)
-Initially, the text data was transformed using the **Bag of Words** model.

-- Bag of Words is a **text encoding technique** that converts textual data into numerical vectors
-- It represents text based on the **frequency of words**, ignoring grammar and word order
-- A vocabulary is created from the corpus, and each message is represented as a vector

-This step allowed the conversion of preprocessed text into machine-readable numerical features.

----

-### 📗 TF-IDF (Currently Implementing)
-The project is now being extended using **TF-IDF (Term Frequency–Inverse Document Frequency)** vectorization.

-- TF-IDF improves upon Bag of Words by **reducing the weight of frequently occurring words**
-- It assigns higher importance to words that are more meaningful to a particular document
-- Helps in handling high-frequency but less informative terms

-🚧 **Currently working on implementing TF-IDF vectors and training models using these features**

----

-## 🚀 Next Steps
-- Train machine learning models (Naive Bayes, Logistic Regression)
-- Compare performance between **Bag of Words** and **TF-IDF**
-- Evaluate models using:
-  - Accuracy
-  - Confusion Matrix
-  - Precision, Recall, F1-score

----

-## 🧰 Tools & Libraries Used
-- Python
-- Pandas, NumPy
-- NLTK
-- Scikit-learn
-- Jupyter Notebook
-- VS Code

----

-## ✍️ Author
-**Tasnim Shamsuddin**
-Aspiring Data Scientist | NLP & Machine Learning Enthusiast
+🧠 Problem Statement

+Spam messages are unsolicited and often harmful.
+Automatically detecting spam helps improve user experience and protects users from fraud.
+This project applies NLP techniques to efficiently identify spam messages from SMS data.

+📂 Dataset

+The dataset consists of labeled SMS messages classified as Spam or Ham.

+Each message is processed and transformed into numerical features suitable for machine learning models.

+🔧 Data Cleaning & Preprocessing

+The following preprocessing steps were applied to the text data:

+✅ Conversion of text to lowercase

+✅ Removal of punctuation and special characters

+✅ Tokenization (splitting text into individual words)

+✅ Lemmatization to reduce words to their base form

+✅ Removal of unnecessary symbols and noise

+⚠️ Important Note on Data Leakage
+Before applying Bag of Words or TF-IDF, the dataset was first split into training and testing sets.
+Feature extraction was performed only on the training data, and then applied to the test data.
+This approach prevents data leakage, ensuring that the model does not gain prior information from the test set during training.

+⚙️ Feature Engineering

+To convert textual data into numerical form, the following techniques were used:

+1️⃣ Bag of Words (BoW)

+Represents text by counting word occurrences

+Simple and effective for baseline models

+2️⃣ TF-IDF (Term Frequency–Inverse Document Frequency)

+Measures word importance across documents

+Reduces the impact of commonly used words

+Improves model performance compared to BoW

+🤖 Model Used

+Naive Bayes Classifier

+Chosen for its simplicity, speed, and strong performance in text classification tasks such as spam detection

+📊 Model Evaluation

+The model performance was evaluated using the following metrics:

+📈 Accuracy – Overall correctness of the model

+🎯 Precision – Accuracy of spam predictions

+🔄 Confusion Matrix – Detailed classification results

+Evaluation was performed for both:

+Bag of Words features

+TF-IDF features

+TF-IDF provided improved and more reliable performance compared to Bag of Words.

+🚀 Results

+The model successfully classifies SMS messages into Spam and Ham.

+TF-IDF with Naive Bayes achieved better precision and accuracy.

+Demonstrates the effectiveness of NLP preprocessing and feature engineering techniques.

+🛠️ Technologies Used

+Python

+Natural Language Processing (NLP)

+Scikit-learn

+Pandas & NumPy

+Naive Bayes Algorithm

+📌 Conclusion

+This project showcases a complete NLP-based machine learning workflow for SMS spam detection.
+It highlights the importance of text preprocessing and feature extraction methods like TF-IDF in improving classification performance.

+📎 Future Enhancements

+Try advanced models like Logistic Regression, SVM, or Deep Learning

+Hyperparameter tuning

+Deployment as a web application or API